uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

   yields "patch not needed" and exit code `0`.
 Consequence: retracted patch can't be applied to a system!
 Q: somebody double-check this.
-- if a system already has a patch installed, that becomes retracted, zypper has no intention to fix this situation
+- if a system already has a patch installed, that becomes retracted, zypper has no intention to fix this situation (this can be problematic, since downgrading RPM is potentially dangerous operation because of rpm scripts)

 ## Iteration 1 - Minimal Viable Product